Financial Aid Policies

 TLU participates in both the Tuition Exchange, Inc. and the Evangelical Lutheran Church in America (ELCA) tuition exchange programs.
 Dependent children of full-time employees at participating institutions may qualify for either of these programs.

 To be eligible for either of these exchange programs, the student must be admitted as a full-time, degree seeking student at TLU.
 A list of schools participating in the Tuition Exchange, Inc. program can be found at www.tuitionexchange.org.
-Visit the Student Financial Services office to review a list of participating ELCA schools.
+Visit the Office of Student Financial Services to review a list of participating ELCA schools.

 Tuition Exchange, Inc.